tainn/bzw/README.md

 bzw.emptyline(2)

 # Comments
-bzw.comment('This is a comment') bzw.comment('This comment has two new lines afterwards', addline=True)
+bzw.comment('This is a comment...') bzw.comment('... this one has two new lines afterwards', addline=True)
 ```

 ## Logic